chenaoxuan/UsfUtils/README.md

 ## 🚩Features

-- Aiming to provide frequently-used functions mainly about **log management**, **configuration management**, and * *file/directory management**
+- Aiming to provide frequently-used functions mainly about **log management**, **configuration management**, and **file/directory management**.
 - To help researchers and engineers avoid wasteful duplication of effort.
-- Rely solely on native Python / Pytorch and does not depend on any other third-party package
+- Rely solely on native Python / Pytorch and does not depend on any other third-party package.

 ## 🚀What's New?